rogererens/luos-documentation/installation_guide/linux.md

 > Note that you might end-up with a more recent version of rustc.
 It is ok.

-Under _installed toolchains_ notcie you have two versions:
+Under _installed toolchains_ notice you have two versions:
-- the default stable one for macOS
+- the default stable one for your system
-- the nightly-2017-12-25 for macOS
+- the nightly-2017-12-25 for your system

 ###  Step 3: Xargo

 _rustup_ installed the offical package manager for Rust called Cargo.

-Because we work on embedded, we need an additional package manager called Xargo.
+Because we work on embedded, we need an additional tool called Xargo.
 Xargo sits on top of Cargo and can handle cross-compilation.

 To install Xargo simply type: